CDE-UNIBE/lokp/docs/installation.rst

 ``lmkp.customization = lo``

+See the section on how to configure :ref:`configuration-customization` for more information.

 .. rubric:: Profiles

-Within each customization, there is the possibility to define profiles.
-This allows for example to use a different profile for the development version and for the productive version.

-The profiles directory contains the configuration of the categories, keys and values which make up Activities and Stakeholders.
+Within each customization, there is the possibility to define the profile directory.
+It contains the configuration of the categories, keys and values which make up Activities and Stakeholders.

 In the configuration file, you can specify which profile is to be used:

 ``lmkp.profiles_dir = devel``

+See the section on how to configure :ref:`configuration-profiles` for more information.

 .. rubric:: Initial data